-Suzanne Rastrick has been NHS England’s Chief Allied Health Professions Officer since September 2014.
+Suzanne Rastrick is Chief Allied Health Professions Officer, NHS England.

 She qualified as an occupational therapist in Oxford in 1986, and began her career in the acute hospital sector, moving to practice in community and primary care where she then gained her first general management role.